evamaxfield/gen-ml-langchain-exp/plan.md

 ## Problem

 Transcripts aren't enough to get people to stay up-to-date on what is happening directly in council meetings.
 We have had transcripts for a long time.
-I don't read them that often unless I am specifically looking for something and I assume many others use them in the same way: only using them when looking for a specific thing.
+I don't read them that often unless I am specifically looking for something and I assume others use them in the same way: only using them when looking for a specific thing.

 ## Potential Solution